The Root of Sinful Anger

 A few years back I had a chance to sit down with some friends of ours at CCEF, the Christian Counseling & Educational Foundation in Philadelphia.
 I got to sit down with David Powlison, a biblical counselor and a favorite author of mine.
 I asked Dr. Powlison, “What is sinful anger, and what does it express?”
-Here’s what he said:
+Here’s what he said.

-And the Bible enters that metaphor which the mythologies capture and puts us right in the seat of the kingdom builders, the ones who attempt to live for my way and the ones that, when my almighty will gets crossed, I throw lightning bolts at all offenders or I sulk or I get passive aggressive in some way and demonstrate that you are not giving me what I want — you are in the doghouse in some way.
+And the Bible enters that metaphor that the mythologies capture and puts us right in the seat of the kingdom builders:” the ones who attempt to live for my way and the ones that, when my almighty will gets crossed, I throw lightning bolts at all offenders.
+Or I sulk or I get passive aggressive in some way, and demonstrate that you are not giving me what I want; you are in the doghouse in some way.

 So the Bible has these absolutely unmistakable, heart-searching, pride-devastating analyses of sinful anger.
-One of the ones that I have found most convicting and then from conviction the most nourishing is in James 4:12 where James says — and it is in the context of anger and interpersonal conflict and all kinds of fussing and fighting and quarreling — he says, “There is only one lawgiver and judge, he who is able to save and to destroy.
-Who are you that you judge your neighbor, that you speak against your brother?”
+One of the ones that I have found most convicting, and then from conviction, the most nourishing is in James 4:12, where James says — and it is in the context of anger and interpersonal conflict, and all kinds of fussing and fighting and quarreling —“There is only one lawgiver and judge, he who is able to save and to destroy.
+But who are you to judge your neighbor?”
 And it is one of those that just peels away the front story and gets to the back story behind anger.

 And the Lord opens the books to reveal the heart and says, “You are fighting because of you yourself.
 You are fighting because of your heart.”
-Even if the other person is not doing right and, in fact, is doing wrong, sinful anger is an expression of your playing God according to James 4:12.
+Even if the other person is not doing right, and, in fact, is doing wrong, sinful anger is an expression of your playing God according to James 4:12.
 Who are you if you judge your brother?
 Who are you if you speak evil of him?
 Well, you are God.
 You are acting as though you are lawgiver and judge.

 One example I like to think about is that both Satan and Jesus point out our sins and express anger.
-But Satan expresses anger driven by pride and self-will and condemnation unto his own purposes.
-Christ expresses a holy anger unto God’s glory which is an anger that has chosen to bear the wrath himself.
+But Satan expresses anger, driven by pride and self-will and condemnation, unto his own purposes.
+Christ expresses a holy anger unto God’s glory, which is an anger that has chosen to bear the wrath himself.
 And so they are both pointing out what is wrong, but one voice is pointing out what is wrong the right way.
 The log is not in Jesus’s eye when he is looking at our specks.
-He is not going to put his finger right in our eye and to rummage around and get rid of the speck; whereas, sinful anger would go in there and stick you in your eye.
+For his children, he is able to put his finger right in our eye and rummage around and get rid of the speck; whereas sinful anger would go in there and stick you in your eye.